INDEX

 As a significant Hornbill client, we’ve encountered a critical business need that isn’t currently addressed by Hornbill.
 Is it possible to adapt the product to meet this requirement?

-At Hornbill, we value feedback and needs of all our customers, regardless of size.
+At Hornbill, we value feedback and the needs of all our customers, regardless of size.
 We strive to balance individual requests with the overall strategic direction and benefit to our entire customer base.
 While we carefully consider every request, including those from our larger clients, our commitment is to ensure that any modifications or enhancements we make to our product are in the best interest of all our users.
 We’re always keen to explore how we can meet your business-critical needs and invite you to share your requirements with us.
 Together, we can discuss potential solutions or workarounds that align with our product roadmap and serve the wider Hornbill community.

 If our organization is open to funding specific development of product features, can Hornbill accommodate tailored development of product features to meet our specific/urgent needs?